rdubois-crypto/PQ_NANO/README.md

 ## What will be demonstrated:
-The syntax of APDU is:
+The syntax of APDU (byte string to be send to Nano) are:

 FALCON Keygen:

 FALCON Sign:

 FALCON Verify:

 KYBER Keygen:

 KYBER Encaps:

 KYBER Decaps: